 Revenues decrease in 2018 but steadily increase over the planning period due to higher premiums and fees from our securitization and mortgage insurance activities.
 Investment income also increases after 2019 due to increasing planned yields over the planning period.
 Starting in 2018 and spanning over 10 years, CMHC will be responsible for the delivery of over \$14 billion in federal government funding under the NHS in addition to our existing programs.
+In addition, starting in 2019 CMHC will launch the First-Time Home Buyer Incentive (FTHBI) and Shared Equity Mortgage Providers (SEMP) Fund announced in the Federal Budget 2019.
 Offsetting this, after 2017, appropriations start to decline mainly due to the planned expiry of Budget 2016 affordable housing investments and federal funding for the Investment in Affordable Housing in March 2018 and 2019 respectively, as well as the reduction in baseline funding in relation to expiring social housing operating agreements.